klcodanr/sling-cms/readme.md

 # DEPRECATION NOTICE

-__This application is deprecated and is replaced by the version in the [Sling Whiteboard](https://github.com/apache/sling-whiteboard/tree/master/cms).__
+__This application is deprecated and is replaced by the [Apache Sling CMS](https://github.com/apache/sling-org-apache-sling-app-cms).__

 # Apache Sling CMS